≡ Menu

 3. Assets: Evaluate your assets, such as savings, investments, or property, and how they could be used to meet your financial responsibilities in the event of your death.

-4. Beneficiaries: Consider who you want to provide for with your life insurance policy, such as a spouse, children, or other loved ones.
+4. Beneficiaries: Consider who you want to provide with your life insurance policy, such as a spouse, children, or other loved ones.

 What type of life insurance is right for me?

-The good news is that while we specialize in term life insurance here at IBUSA, we do offer a wide assortment of products for you to choose from should your needs extend beyond a traditional term or whole life insurance policy.
+The good news is that while we specialize in term life insurance here at IBUSA, we offer a wide assortment of products for you to choose from should your needs extend beyond a traditional term or whole life insurance policy.

-How much does a million dollar life insurance policy cost?
+How much does a million-dollar life insurance policy cost?

 Million Dollar Term Life Insurance Cost